jeffkwang/jeffkwang.github.io/content/posts/the-andrei-chronicles.md

 \
 Just a few moments after, the gypsy band is marching outside.
 I look towards Jonathan’s window and see his head peeking out.
 He quickly goes back inside, and a moment later, a rope is flung from his window all the way down to the castle grounds.

 One leg and, then, another pop out the window and, soon after, his entire torso and head.
 I watch Jonathan scale down the castle walls with glee.
-And, once on the ground, I watch him run after the gypsy band.
+Once on the ground, he runs after the gypsy band.

 See you later, Jonathan.
 I get up to start to head towards his room.